Bedouralshuaibi/Tic-Tac-Toe/README.md

 ### Development process

-First starting with the designing the interfce then start with coding.
+First starting with the designing the interfce then coding.
-Facing some challenging in the design phrase, how to make the flow of the bord and result area, set align in good way.
+Facing some challenging in the designing phrase, how to make the flow of the bord and result area, set align in good way.
 However after some trecks the design fixed.

 ### The winner conditions